Our 5 Favorite Ways to Fly to the Maldives Using Points and Miles

 Visiting the Maldives is expensive.
 There's no way around that.
 But flying there doesn't have to be.

-Whether you utilize credit card points to make a cheap flight deal free or leverage an airline sweet spot, there are some great ways to get to the Maldives using points and miles.
+Whether you utilize credit card points to make a cheap flight deal free or leverage an airline sweet spot, there are a few great ways to get to the Maldives using points and miles.